 It also means you can sneak these fruits of summer into more dishes than just salad or pasta.
 Take this substitute and elevate your next sun-dried tomato dish!

 Pureed tomatoes take longer than one hour to last its freshness so be sure not to start before dinner time.
 Some people like adding garlic cloves or other spices; if you do this then add those during step

 If your recipe calls for a thick tomatoey liquid, a puree may be used as you please.
 It is prepared with cooked and strained tomatoes.

 Typically, you should replace 14 cups of sundried tomatoes with 34 cups of drained canned tomatoes.
-An alternative of this product is a peeled substitute for sun-dried tomatoes packed in oil, which you can buy at your local grocer in the forms of cans or jars.
+An alternative to this product is a peeled substitute for sun-dried tomatoes packed in oil, which you can buy at your local grocer in the form of cans or jars.

 - Preheat an oven or regular oven to 275 degrees Fahrenheit (135C).

 - Begin by selecting a delicious fresh tomato type, such as grape tomatoes.
 Roma tomatoes are also an excellent option since they contain less water than most other popular types.

 - Slice each tomato in half, scrape out the inner seeds and soft flesh, and cut side up on a baking sheet lined with parchment paper.
 Cook them until they are dry and “leather-like.”